myriade-ai/autocode/README.md

 # Autocode

-An AI development agent built with [autochat](../autochat/).
+An AI development agent built with [autochat](https://github.com/BenderV/autochat).

 Give it a task and it will autonomously code, test, and deploy using real development tools.

+Think about it as a simple Claude Code but for any LLM provider.

 ## What it does